 The best companies to travel with on a city break with kids

-If you want to make the most of a small amount of time, or you want to leave the planning up to someone else, there’s some great companies offering citybreaks to suit all budgets.
+If you want to make the most of a small amount of time, or you want to leave the planning up to someone else, there are some great companies offering city breaks to suit all budgets.

 Easyjet Holidays | A wide range of great value for a money city break and beach holidays, combining easyJet flights with 3, 4 and 5-star hotels and other extra services such as car rental and transfers.
 View the latest offers here.